octokit/octokit.net/CONTRIBUTING.md

 ## Making Changes

-When you're ready to make a change, create a branch off the `master` branch:
+When you're ready to make a change, create a branch off the `main` branch:

 ```
-git checkout master
+git checkout main
-git pull origin master
+git pull origin main
 git checkout -b SOME-BRANCH-NAME
 ```

-We use `master` as the default branch for the repository, and it holds the most recent contributions.
-By working in a branch away from `master` you can handle potential conflicts that may occur in the future.
+We use `main` as the default branch for the repository, and it holds the most recent contributions.
+By working in a branch away from `main` you can handle potential conflicts that may occur in the future.

 If you make focused commits (instead of one monolithic commit) and have descriptive